openalea/openalea.rtfd.io/doc/development/guidelines.md

   summary: {{ pyproject["project"]["description"] }}
 ```

-- You can also provide a conda/environment.yml file that will ease maintainers developing in a isolated environment, and also be used by readthedoc):
+- You can also provide a conda/environment.yml file that will ease maintainers developing in a isolated environment, and can also be used by readthedoc:
 -
 ```yaml
 name: mypkg_dev